ipfs/kubo/README.md

     refs <ref>    List hashes of links from an object

   DATA STRUCTURE COMMANDS
-    block         Interact with raw blocks in the datastore object        Interact with raw dag nodes
+    dag           Interact with IPLD DAG nodes
-    files         Interact with objects as if they were a unix filesystem
+    files         Interact with files as if they were a unix filesystem object        Interact with objects (deprecated, use 'dag' or 'files') block         Interact with raw blocks in the datastore

   ADVANCED COMMANDS
     daemon        Start a long-running daemon process
     mount         Mount an IPFS read-only mount point resolve       Resolve any type of name
-    name          Publish or resolve IPNS names
+    name          Publish and resolve IPNS names
-    dns           Resolve DNS links
+    key           Create and list IPNS name keypairs dns           Resolve DNS links
     pin           Pin objects to local storage
-    repo          Manipulate an IPFS repository
+    repo          Manipulate the IPFS repository
+    stats         Various operational stats
+    p2p           Libp2p stream mounting
+    filestore     Manage the filestore (experimental)

   NETWORK COMMANDS
     id            Show info about IPFS peers